Day 8: The scientific approach

 “Yes, an artist might know how to engage their audience emotionally.
 But, their efforts will be in vain if they can’t find their audience in the first place.
 A scientific marketer doesn’t rely on guesswork.
 Instead, they analyze customer data and construct comprehensive buyer personas made up of key traits and characteristics shared by their best customers.
 Guided by accurate data, marketers are guaranteed to identify who their target buyers are, where to find them, and how best to engage them.”

 Now, whether you’re a creative or analytical person, you may err slightly to one side of the argument over the other.
-But you can’t deny that they both have their place, and not just in marketing.
+But as with most things in life, a healthy balance of both is probably the way to go.

-You may be in a point in your business where you’re thinking of how to improve your service for your customers, but not sure exactly how to go about it.
+You may already be at a level where you’re starting to think about how to improve your service for your customers…

-This is where science is your friend.
-Giving you research and data to base your business decisions on – taking the risky guesswork out of the equation.
+This is why science is your friend.
+Opinions are fine, but facts are better.
+If you base your decisions on data, you can take the guesswork out of the process.

 - Customer emails